 The Art of Living International Centre, Bengaluru

 Bengaluru is capitol of Karnataka state in southern India and the centre of the high-tech industry.
 It’s also famous for its nightlife and parks, and for Th Art Of Living International Centre.
+Without question this is one of the best spiritual vacation destinations India has to offer.

 The Art Of Living International Centre advocates and teaches stress-free, peaceful living based on the teachings of the grand Vishalakshi Mantap.